Danny Ayalon

-Daniel "Danny" Ayalon (דניאל "דני" אילון; born 17 December 1955) is an Israeli diplomat, columnist and politician.
+Daniel Ayalon (דניאל "דני" אילון; born 17 December 1955) is an Israeli diplomat, columnist and politician.
 He served as Deputy Foreign Minister and as a member of the Knesset.
 He was the Israeli Ambassador to the United States from 2002 until 2006.
 Previously, he worked as senior foreign policy advisor to Prime Ministers Ariel Sharon, Ehud Barak, and Benjamin Netanyahu.

 Early life and education

 Danny Ayalon was born in Tel Aviv in 1955.
 His late mother Lily Ellon immigrated to Mandatory Palestine from Poland in 1937, thereby escaping the Holocaust, in which members of her extended family perished.
 His father, Rafael Ayalon, immigrated from Algeria to Mandatory Palestine before the establishment of Israel in 1948.
 Both of his parents fought in the War of Independence, 1948 Arab–Israeli War.
 His mother fought in the War of Independence in Jerusalem, and was wounded in battle, and his father fought in the Golani Brigade.
 Ayalon was raised and educated in Tel Aviv and was drafted into the Israel Defense Forces where he rose to the rank of captain in the Armored Corps.
 He received a BA in economics from Tel Aviv University and an MBA from Bowling Green State University in Ohio.

 Prior to his career in public service, Ayalon was a partner at Gravitas Ltd., an international consulting group, past president of private investment firm Hod Ayalon Ltd, and a finance manager for Koor Industries.

 Ayalon is married to Anne Ayalon, who is from an American Evangelical Christian family.
 Ayalon met her while she was on internship in Israel, and she converted to Judaism.
 The couple has two daughters, Zohar and Avigail.
 He is a cousin of Orit Noked.